netzkern/butler/README.md

 - `Year`: Current year

 You can specify custom variables in the `butler.yml` file.
 They can be accessed e.g `butler{ .Vars.company }`.

+## Auto-Update

+Butler is able to update itself.
+The latest Github release is used.

 ### Demo Template